tsrobinson/academic-kickstart/content/post/lockdown-books/index.md

 ---

 **The Western Wind, Samantha Harvey -- 3/5** Interesting world and main character, but the plot was a little uninspired.
-The revelations at the end of what was essentially a dark ages whodunnit were underwhelming nor did they feel 100% coherent.
+The revelations at the end of what was essentially a dark ages whodunnit were underwhelming nor did they feel 100 percent coherent.
 The book did capture the day-to-day rigmarole of life at that time quite well, and the relationship between the priest and his parishioners was interesting.

 **Exhalation, Ted Chiang -- 4/5**
 Some really excellent, immersive short stories (the opening story about one-way time-traveling windows, another about sentient digital pets), some that were good but not amazing (an archaeological story about Creationism), and others that missed the mark (about a mechanical nurse).
 The collection was an interesting read, and it was the first time I've read a curated set of short stories, but I wasn’t blown away.